Takakiriy/new-commit/README.md

 ## Usage

+### new-commit command

-The `new-commit` command takes no parameters.
+`new-commit` command of copying using .gitignore takes no parameters.
 The movement changes depending on the situation.

 The `.gitignore` file should write